Mox93/cocoon/README.md

 To get dynamically generated values with pynamic, there are only two steps:

-**step 1:** assign a token instance to the variable the needs a dynamic value.
+**step 1:** Assign a token instance to the variable the needs a dynamic value.

 ```python
 example=dv.FIRST_NAME
 ```

-**step 2:** replace the app's default openapi method with the output of the dynamic openapi function.
+**step 2:** Replace the app's default openapi method with the output of the dynamic openapi function.

 ```python
 app.openapi = dynamic_openapi(app, get_openapi)